The purpose of Wooddale Church is to honor God by making more disciples for Jesus Christ.

 This is a wonderful musical event for the purpose of glorifying God through the performance of sacred choral music and the singing of great hymns together.
 Admission to the concert is free and open to everyone!
 Visit the event calendar for date and time details.

-This series features a free 30-minute noontime Christmas concert with a meal (nominal cost) served both before and after the concert.
-Take a break on your noon hour and enjoy music that will inspire and allow for Advent reflection.
+Take a break on your noon hour and kickoff the Advent season with a service that will inspire and allow for Advent reflection.
+A boxed lunch (nominal cost) will be available.
 Visit the event calendar for date and time details.

-Christmas at Wooddale is a premier, weekend-long, Christmas musical event in the Wooddale Church Eden Prairie Worship Center.
-A holiday buffet, served in a beautifully decorated dining room, is available prior to the Friday night concert.
+Christmas at Wooddale is a premier, weekend-long, Christmas concert event in the Wooddale Church Eden Prairie Worship Center.
 Visit the event calendar for dates and times.

 The Sounds of Praise Children’s Choir: Directed by Natalie Amundson